What are the best books for middle school boys? How do you know what books are considered ideal for a pre-teen?

 By Max Bradllier

 Kye Review: This for me made my imagination go wild.
 This is a series that has four friends that live in a zombie apocalypse and have to fight out of many situations.
-It’s a series full of action and can make your mind go wild with all the inventions they come up with!
-I highly suggest this series, so I suggest getting it!
+It’s a series full of action and can make your mind go crazy with all the inventions they come up with!
+I highly suggest this series, so I think you should be getting it!

 By James Patterson